 Coping with stress: Workplace tips

-The workplace is a likely source of stress, but you're not powerless to the effects of stress at work.
+Your job is a likely source of stress, but you're not powerless to the effects of stress at work.
 Effectively coping with job stress can benefit both your professional and personal life.
 Here's help taking charge.

 Identify your stress triggers